matty5350/singlebot/README.md

 i.e stops it talking in the channel

 /botmsg "message" "image_url"
-Description: message = Message you wish to send
-             image_url = Image you wish bot to provide in the message
+Description: Sending this to any discord channel will make the bot delete your command sent and then send this as a message by the bot itself ( this is a admin only command ) message = Message you wish to send image_url = Image you wish bot to provide in the message

 ```